Call of Duty: Black Ops: Marketing

-Black Ops was first officially unveiled when the website for the game went live on April 30, 2010 prior to the release of its debut teaser trailer on GameTrailers TV Episode 310.
+Black Ops was first revealed when the games official website went live on April 30, 2010, with a teaser trailer premiering on GameTrailers TV Episode 310.
 In early April 2010, an unmarked envelope was sent to various gaming news publications as well as high-profile Call of Duty fans via mail.
 It contained a USB flash drive with sound and text files.
 These files were codes to be decrypted, only to find a mysterious teaser site for an unknown game.
 Other codes were updated periodically.

 Similarly to Modern Warfare 2's marketing, the first full-length trailer of Black Ops was aired after the 3rd quarter on ESPN during the NBA Eastern Conference Finals on May 18, 2010.
 During E3 2010, studio head Mark Lamia opened the Microsoft conference by playing Black Ops on stage.
 It was also announced that the timed Xbox 360 exclusivity for additional content of Call of Duty titles, which began with Modern Warfare 2, extends until 2012.
 A remixed version of the ESPN trailer with Eminem's "Won't Back Down" was released on June 14, prior to the E3 Activision conference for which he also performed.
 A multiplayer teaser trailer was released on August 9, 2010, revealing killstreaks, weapons, and other in-game multiplayer features.
 A full multiplayer reveal took place on September 1, 2010, and revealed many multiplayer features from the game.

 Chrysler produced a limited-edition Call of Duty Jeep as the Wrangler is featured in Black Ops.
 In late September, viral site GKNOVA6 was updated revealing fuzzy footages of zombies.
 On October 11, a single player trailer aired on ESPN during the New York Jets versus Minnesota Vikings NFL Monday Night Football game.
 The same trailer was aired the next day in the United Kingdom at half time of the England versus Montenegro 2012 European Football Championship qualifying game.
 On October 29, the official launch trailer was released online.
 The same trailer aired on October 31 during the New Orleans Saints versus Pittsburgh Steelers NFL Sunday Night Football game.
 The trailer features the song "Gimme Shelter" by The Rolling Stones, and was directed by Rupert Sanders, who later went on to direct Snow White and the Huntsman and Ghost in the Shell.